-Most new buildings do not work.
-They are uncomfortable with poor air quality and require a lot of energy to stay warm.
 We have earned a reputation for helping to deliver buildings that really work.
 Projects to date have included multifamily housing, individual homes, schools, offices, workshops and archives.

 The best way we have found to achieve this is by working with the Passivhaus standard and tools such as the PHPP (the energy design software developed by the Passivhaus Institute).
 We see Passivhaus as a proven approach to achieve high performance, cost effective buildings and not as an end it itself.

 See ‘Services‘ in the menu for specifics of what we can offer.
 Our input can vary from a one hour chat to help a self-builder think through options to full passivhaus design support, site supervision and final tuning for a school or large housing development.

 We will happily work with individuals or as part of a larger design team.
 As you will see from the project examples, no job is too small.
 With the right team, no job has yet proved too big.

 Form follows function – don’t shoot the messenger

 When a designer says ‘we are interested in sustainability but we have never had a suitable client’, alarm bells should ring.
 Good function and sustainability cannot, by definition, be an option any more than meeting fire regulations or making sure the building doesn’t collapse.